cywei23/upload-to-pypi/README.md

 # Upload gb-distributions package to Pypi.org
-- OOP practice on class, inheritance and magic method
+- OOP practices on class, inheritance and magic methods
 - Steps and files needed to upload package to pypi.org

 ### Local Package